SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Usage_based_service.md

 In general, a system running as a usage-based service can use any of the existing connectors available in the [DataMiner Catalog](https://catalog.dataminer.services/) as is, regardless of whether they have active subscriptions or are just on PPU.
 This also includes new connector versions as they become available.

 Organizations with 200+ MUA can request changes to existing connectors as well as new connectors, with no additional costs, **subject to a fair use policy**.
 However, for organizations under 200 MUA, these services are charged as professional service credit.

-> [!Tip]
+> [!TIP]
-> Alternetively to paying professional services for new connector development, Organizations under 200 MUA can purchase that connector as a perpetual license, this gives the benefit of locking the price of the new development, though regular usage fees still apply whenever the connector is used.
-Additionally, if the Organization has other DataMiner Systems on a perpetual-use license, it also has the right to use this connector on those systems.
+> As an alternative to paying professional services for new connector development, organizations under 200 MUA can purchase a connector as a perpetual license.
+This has the benefit of locking the price of the new development, though regular usage fees still apply whenever the connector is used.
+Additionally, if the organization has other DataMiner Systems on a perpetual-use license, it also has the right to use this connector on those systems.

 ## Billing & metering